openapiv1/surf/README.md

-# Cuse - E2B Computer Use Agent
+# CUSE - OpenAI's Computer Use Agent using E2B Desktop

 A Next.js application that allows AI to interact with a virtual desktop environment.
 This project integrates [E2B's desktop sandbox](https://github.com/e2b-dev/desktop) with OpenAI's API to create an AI agent that can perform tasks on a virtual computer through natural language instructions.